-You will also find plenty of family-friendly activities occur year-round, though there’s a lot more happening over the local school holiday periods (you’ll also find it busier – and hotel prices significantly higher).
+You will also find plenty of family-friendly activities occurring year-round, though there’s a lot more happening over the local school holiday periods (you’ll also find it busier – and hotel prices significantly higher).

 Summer in Sydney (December to February)

-Summers in Sydney can be hot, humid and crowded but also the best time for catching the amazing New Year fireworks, Australia Day and the Sydney Festival that occur over the warmer months.
+Summers in Sydney can be hot, humid and crowded but also the best time for catching the amazing Carols in the Domain for Christmas, New Year fireworks, Australia Day and the Sydney Festival that all occur over the warmer months.
 Daytime temperatures average around 26 – 30c, making it perfect for hitting the beach and the extensive waterways that surround the city.

 Don’t be surprised though as it can still rain during the summer months.
-You can see our full guide here of what to prepare for and pack for a trip to Sydney.
+You can see our full guide here on what to prepare for and pack for a trip to Sydney.

 Summer in Sydney is also the most expensive time of year for hotels.
 If you are visiting in the summer you will want to book your hotel well in advance.